jaahnavikolli/pizza_prize_prediction/README.md

-This project aims to predict the price of pizza based on various features using machine learning.
-The dataset provided contains information about different pizzas, including their characteristics and corresponding prices.
+🍕📊 Pizza Price Prediction

-Dataset
+📖 Overview 📝
-Filename: pizza.csv
+This project focuses on predicting pizza prices based on various attributes such as size, toppings, and additional ingredients.
+Using machine learning techniques, the model analyzes the dataset to provide accurate price estimations.

-Contents: The dataset includes multiple features that describe pizzas and their prices.
+📊 Dataset 📁
-Columns (Assumed):
+The dataset (pizza.csv) consists of 129 entries and 9 features related to different pizzas, their characteristics, and pricing.
-Size: The size of the pizza (e.g., Small, Medium, Large).
+📌 Dataset Features:
-Toppings: Number or types of toppings on the pizza.
+🏢 company: The pizza brand or company.
-Crust Type: The type of crust (e.g., Thin, Thick, Stuffed).
+💰 price_rupiah: The price of the pizza in Indonesian Rupiah (target variable).
-Price: The price of the pizza (target variable for prediction).
+📏 diameter: The diameter of the pizza (e.g., "22 inch", "16 inch").

-Usage
+🍕 topping: The primary topping used (e.g., "chicken", "mushrooms").
-Load the dataset
+🍽 variant: The variant or category of the pizza (e.g., "double_signature").
-Preprocess the data:
+📐 size: The pizza size (e.g., "jumbo", "regular").
-Handle missing values
+🥫 extra_sauce: Indicates if extra sauce is added ("yes" or "no").
-Convert categorical variables into numerical form Normalize numerical features if necessary
+🧀 extra_cheese: Indicates if extra cheese is added ("yes" or "no").
-Train a Machine Learning Model
+🍄 extra_mushrooms: Indicates if extra mushrooms are added ("yes" or "no").

-Use regression models such as Linear Regression, Random Forest, or Gradient Boosting to predict the price.
+🛠 Technologies Used 🖥️

-Evaluate the Model
+🐍 Python
-Use metrics such as Mean Squared Error (MSE) or R-squared score to measure model performance.
+📊 Pandas

-Technologies Used:
+🔢 NumPy
-Programming Language: Python
+🤖 Scikit-Learn
-technology:Machine Learning
+📉 Matplotlib & Seaborn (for data visualization)

-Libraries & Frameworks:
+☁️ Google Colab (for model training and analysis)

-Pandas: For data manipulation and preprocessing.
+🚀 Usage Guide 🏁
-Scikit-learn: For model training, evaluation, and preprocessing.
+🔍 Load the dataset and perform Exploratory Data Analysis (EDA).
-NumPy: For numerical computations.
+🔧 Preprocess the data (convert price to numeric, clean diameter values, encode categorical variables, etc.).
-Matplotlib & Seaborn (Optional): For data visualization.
+🏗 Train a machine learning model (e.g., Linear Regression, Random Forest).

-Requirements:
+📊 Evaluate model performance using:
-Python 3.x
+📉 Mean Absolute Error (MAE)
-Pandas
+📏 Mean Squared Error (MSE)
-Scikit-learn
+🎯 R-squared Score

-NumPy
+🔮 Make predictions and visualize results.
-Matplotlib
+Run the main script using:
-Seaborn
+python main.py

-Notes:
+📈 Model Performance 📊
-The dataset may require preprocessing, such as encoding categorical features.
+The trained model is evaluated based on key performance metrics such as MAE, MSE, and R² score to ensure accuracy.

-Feature engineering can help improve model accuracy.
+🤝 Contributing ✨
-Experiment with different models to optimize predictions.
+Contributions are always welcome!
+If you have ideas for improvements, feel free to open an issue or submit a pull request.